 He has wide commercial and political experience involving successful leadership at the highest level.
 He has wide knowledge of and is known to governments across the world.

 The Times has named Charles Falconer to The Times Law 100 (2012), its annual list of the 100 most influential lawyers in the United Kingdom.
 In addition, he has been identified as an expert in the field of Commercial Litigation by UK Legal Experts 2012 and is recommended as a leading lawyer for Litigation by Chambers UK 2015.
-Lord Falconer is also mentioned by Legal 500 UK 2014 for Dispute Resolution and Administrative and Public Law.
+Lord Falconer is also recognised by Legal 500 UK 2015 for Commercial Litigation and International Arbitration.